yvaghela/AZ_Sample_Repo/README.md

 # Retrospective Observational Study of EVUSHELD Utilization in Immunocompromised Patients
-An Observational Study to Assess the Real-world Effectiveness of EVUSHELD™ (Tixagevimab/Cilgavimab) as Pre-exposure Prophylaxis Against COVID-19 Among EVUSHELD-eligible Populations in the United States Department of Defense Healthcare System.
+An Observational Study to Assess the Real-world Effectiveness of EVUSHELD™ (Tixagevimab/Cilgavimab) against COVID-19 among EVUSHELD-eligible Populations in the United States Department of Defense Healthcare System.

 ## Study Overview
 The purpose of this study is to describe EVUSHELD patterns of use (e.g. number of patients receiving EVUSHELD as PrEP or treatment, timing of EVUSHELD doses, etc.), the sociodemographic and clinical characteristics of patients who have received and have not received EVUSHELD, and explore the availability and reliability of key variables (i.e. exposures, covariates, and outcome measures) that may be used in the evaluation of EVUSHELD real world effectiveness as part of an observational, retrospective or hybrid study design.